WojciechMatuszewski/programming-notes/aws/learn-you-some-lambda-best-practice.md

 You **should consider** using **service proxies** when you are **concerned about cold start overhead or a burst limit of lambda**.

-This solution is not without downsites though:
+This solution is not without downsides though:

 - you loose exponential backoff and retries (SDK is doing that for you)